TheContext/website/content/episodes/07-react.md

   <source src="https://artemzin.com/static/thecontext/episodes/The.Context.episode.7.mp3" type="audio/mpeg">
 </audio>

 In this episode we have talked with Felipe Lima about React Native, a cross platform solution to build native mobile apps using JavaScript and React, and how React Native is used at Airbnb.

+In this episode we have talked with Felipe Lima about React Native, a cross platform solution to build native mobile apps using JavaScript and React, and how React Native is used at Airbnb.
 We have covered:

  - Advantages and Disadvantages of React Native